 Nate Fulcher will skipper the crew.
 Nate is the former boson of the Royal Engineers Commando Yacht Club and has thousands of offshore miles under his belt.
 He currently divides his time between skippering sailing crews and leading expeditions and adventures.

 |10 March||Leg 1 crew arrive Barbados and prepare gear and food|

 |13 March||Row begins|

 |6 to 8 April||Contingency|

 |9 April||Leg 1 team departs for home (those doing leg 2 get a day off)|

 |10 April||Leg 2 crew arrive Jamaica and prepare gear and food||13 April||Row begins||24 April||Row expected to end||25 to 27 April||Contingency||28 April||Leg 2 team departs for home|

 Both legs – US$ 13,500

-The fee covers a place on the crew, food and equipment onboard, a crew t-shirt, a personal page on the expedition website with space to promote your sponsors, and a finish party.
-It excludes meals and accommodation whilst in port, travel to the start and from the finish, sat phone minutes, personal insurance, and personal items such as clothing and toiletries.
+The fee covers a place on the crew, food, and equipment on board.
+Also, a crew t-shirt, a personal page on the expedition website with space to promote your sponsors, and a finish party.
+It excludes meals and accommodation while in port, travels to the start and from the finish, sat phone minutes, personal insurance, and personal items such as clothing and toiletries.